 These grant programs provide the entire salary and benefits for our two full-time Probation/Diversion Officers and the wages and benefits of the Probation Department Secretary.
-The maintenance portion of the program provides the Probation/Diversion Officers with cellular phones in order to remain in contact with the Court, Probation office, and the juveniles, funding for drug test kits, Carey Guide (Evidence-Based Programming) materials, and in this fiscal year 2 webcam purchases for zoom meetings between the probation officers and the juveniles on diversion and/or probation.
+The maintenance portion of the program provides the Probation/Diversion Officers with cellular phones in order to remain in contact with the Court, Probation office, and the juveniles, funding for the purchase of drug test kits and other fiscal needs for the programs.